 Andy’s wife Dottie passed away 20 years ago and he missed her dearly all those years.
 In addition to his daughters, Andy is survived by his sister, Kathleen (Belliveau) Marquis, his grandchildren Sam, Jonah and Lucia, and his son-in-law Bob Hanson.
 Most that knew Andy would agree that he had a bit of a gruff, intimidating exterior but beneath it all, he had a heart of gold.
 He was blessed with a quick wit and could deliver a one-liner like no-one else.
 He loved his children and grandchildren fiercely and they were his greatest source of joy.
 Andy is also survived by innumerable friends and family, including Gretchen Seaver, MaryAnne Szeniawski, Mary Coughlin, Linda Azzarito; the Azzarito, White, Fyfe and Hanson families and many cherished nieces and nephews.
 Andy, or “Frenchy” as he’s known to them, is also held close in the hearts of his military buddies.

 In lieu of flowers, memorial donations can be made to Berwick Estates, 79 Portland St, South Berwick, ME 03908, where he received not only great care, but true love and affection.
 Dawn and Michelle thank the Berwick Estates team (Rebecca, Elizabeth, Jill, Kayla, Caroline, Sue, Nate, Judy, Aphasia and Mindy) as well as his wonderful Wentworth Hospice team (Nancy, Anne and Chris) for loving him and helping him go peacefully.

-To send flowers to Andrew J. Belliveau's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Andrew J. Belliveau, please visit our floral store.